diillson/chatcli/README_EN.md

 -----

 **ChatCLI** combines the power of LLMs with the simplicity of the command line, offering a versatile tool for continuous AI interactions directly in your terminal.
-Enjoy and transform your productivity experience\! 🗨️✨
+Enjoy and transform your productivity experience! 🗨️✨